Splendid China (Florida): Construction

 On December 19, 1989, groundbreaking ceremonies were held for the start of construction for Florida Splendid China.

 The park's replica of the Great Wall took nearly seven million 1 inch long bricks and stretched about .5 mi.
 The replica of the Leshan Buddha was four stories tall.

 Buyout

 In December 1993, the American partners were bought out by the Chinese government.
+The former President, Brian Anderson, was retained until 1996 when he was replaced by Sunny Yang.

 Changes in 1996

-In May 1996, the Orlando Sentinel reported that the President, General Manager, and Senior Vice-President for Entertainment were replaced in what was described as a 'big management shakeup'.
+In May 1996, the Orlando Sentinel reported that the President, General Manager, and Senior Vice-president for Entertainment were replaced in what was described as a 'big management shakeup'.

 In July 1996, the Orlando Business Journal reported that Florida Splendid China was changing their name to "Chinatown."
 In August 1996, the Orlando Business Journal reported that marketing department of Florida Splendid China had shrunk by 5 positions.

 FARA violation

 In March 1998, the Orlando Sentinel reported that Citizens Against Communist Chinese Propaganda asked Attorney General Janet Reno and the US Department of Justice to investigate Florida Splendid China for violation of the Foreign Agents Registration Act.

 In May 1999, the Far East Economic Review reported that Florida Splendid China was losing $9 million a year.